 Friday.
 Judging Day.

-When I came last year to Daheim im Lorsbacher Tal, where the jury was supposed to sample ciders submitted to the CiderAwards, I was a little bit insecure and a little unconfident as I simply didn’t know anyone of the judges in person.
+When I came last year to Daheim im Lorsbacher Tal, where the jury was supposed to sample ciders entered to the CiderAwards, I was a little bit insecure and a little unconfident as I simply didn’t know anyone of the judges in person.
 It was my first judging panel and I didn’t know if I perform well.
 This year was different.
 As I entered the restaurant I saw many friendly and familiar faces.
 I’m not only referring to Michael Stöckl, who gave me a very warm welcome but also Frank Winkler, Susanna Forbes, Eduardo Vázquez Coto, Darlene Hayes, Gabe Cook and many, many more.
 I’m not going to bore you with details of the judging itself as it essentially had the same format as last year.
 However, we tried a bit fewer samples than last time.
 My judging panel was supposed to try 22 ciders, which ended up in 24 ciders as one of the judging panels needed more time for sample evaluation as mine.

 My observations from the judging are that despite deep knowledge about cider and cider making, not everyone can be a good judge.
 If you want to be a judge, you have to be fair and evaluate products by their quality and regionality using a scoring system.
 Judging is not a matter of personal preferences.
 One doesn’t have to be a fan of Asturian sidra, Basque country sagardoa or English “West Country” cider but has to evaluate this type of product according to the scoring system.
 I’m bringing this up as one of the judges on my panel apparently didn’t appreciate Spanish style cider and initially gave a lower score to one of the sampled ciders.
 Only after explaining that this style typically has a higher level of volatile acid and consulting with an Asturian colleague, finally, the score was changed.
 I don’t think that any festival has the perfect jury so I’m not blaming anyone but situations like these simply make me angry.